jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2018-11-12-Writing-An-NES-Emulator-With-Rust-And-WebAssembly/index.md

 TODO: better image.

-Implementing these debug views also requires a solid understand of how the pattern tables, nametables, attribute tables, and palettes work together, which makes it great warm up for actually implementing the PPU rendering pipeline.
+Implementing these debug views also requires a solid understand of how the pattern tables, nametables, object attribute memory (OAM), attribute tables, and palettes work together, which makes it great warm up for actually implementing the PPU rendering pipeline.

 ## Final Thoughts

+Writing my own NES emulator from scratch was a very rewarding process that did have some frustrating moments.
+I think it is a great system to learn and dig into because of all widely available documentation.
+It is also really amazing to see how developers were able to overcome limitations in hardware and still produce pretty amazing games.